pgrondein/GHG_emission_prediction/README.md

 Data is from 2015 and 2016.

-- 2015: 3340 rows  and 47 features.
+- **2015**: 3340 rows  and 47 features.
-- 2016: 3376 rows and 46 features.
+- **2016**: 3376 rows and 46 features.

 ## Features

 Features selected for the model, apart from building identification features, are:

-- Building Type/Property type: City of Seattle building type classification
+- **Building Type/Property type**: City of Seattle building type classification
-- Year built: Year in which a property was constructed or underwent a complete renovation
+- **Year built**: Year in which a property was constructed or underwent a complete renovation
-- Property Gross Floor Area Total: Total building and parking gross floor area
+- **Property Gross Floor Area Total**: Total building and parking gross floor area
-- Electricity/Natural Gas/Steam Use: The annual amount of district electricity/natural gas/steam consumed by the property on-site
+- **Electricity/Natural Gas/Steam Use**: The annual amount of district electricity/natural gas/steam consumed by the property on-site
-- Source Energy Use: The annual energy used to operate the property, including losses related to the production, transport and distribution of this energy.
+- **Source Energy Use**: The annual energy used to operate the property, including losses related to the production, transport and distribution of this energy.

 The “targets” variables are as follows:

-- Site Energy Use: The annual amount of energy consumed by the property from all sources of energy
+- **Site Energy Use**: The annual amount of energy consumed by the property from all sources of energy
-- Total Green House Gas Emissions: The total amount of greenhouse gas emissions, including carbon dioxide, methane, and nitrous oxide gases released into the atmosphere as a result of energy consumption at the property, measured in metric tons of carbon dioxide equivalent.
+- **Total Green House Gas Emissions**: The total amount of greenhouse gas emissions, including carbon dioxide, methane, and nitrous oxide gases released into the atmosphere as a result of energy consumption at the property, measured in metric tons of carbon dioxide equivalent.

 ## Exploratory Analysis